 Home Learning in Year 5

 Regular reading at home should be a priority for home learning.
-We expect the children to read aloud to an adult or to themselves for 10-15 minutes at least 3-4 times a week in order to develop their fluency, give you the opportunity to explain the meaning of new words and to check their understanding through questioning.
+We expect the children to read aloud to an adult or to themselves for 10-15 minutes ideally 5 times a week in order to develop their fluency, give you the opportunity to explain the meaning of new words and to check their understanding through questioning.

 We strongly recommend that you read aloud to your child as well at some point.
 This will develop their understanding and overall enjoyment of reading.
 Reading to your child has a huge impact on their progress.

-We will continue to introduce a new spelling rule every Monday in school and practise it throughout the week.
-These weekly spellings will be set on Spelling Shed for the children to practise at home and will be tested on the Monday.
+We will continue to introduce a new spelling rule every week and practise it throughout.
+These weekly spellings will be set on Spelling Shed for the children to practise at home and will be tested on the Friday.

 Times Table Rockstars will continue to be accessible at all times.
 Please engage with this fabulous website as often as you can.
 Battles will commence shortly!

 A maths or an English task will be set each week.
-These will be given out on a Monday and should be returned to school by the Friday of the same week.
+These will be given out on a Monday and should be returned to school by the following Monday.

 Once a term, we will set home learning from one of the foundation subjects.